dankelley/dek_blog/_posts/2023-11-04-faded-colorscheme.md

 date: 2023-11-04
 ---

 Sometimes I want to put contours on top of an image, because then I have the best of two worlds: colours to give me a feel for the highs and lows of a field, and contours to give me quantitative values.

-But there's a problem with this: many colour schemes have some colours that are dark enough to make it difficult to see the contours (and especially the labels) that are placed on top.
-So I wrote some R code.
-Here, it is illustrated with the `volcano` dataset.
+However, it can be difficult to see contour lines and labels against dark colours.
+One solution is to use a faded palette (think of mixing white paint into coloured paint), and the function illustrated in the code below does just that.
+In the example, I am using the `oceColorsTurbo` palette, not because I think that is appropriate for the example plot, but rather because it is a scheme I often use for other things, and it suffers the problem of hiding contours.

 ```R
 # faded_palette.R